Michael E. Horowitz: Inspector General for the Department of Justice

 Horowitz was sworn in as the Inspector General of the United States Department of Justice on April 16, 2012.
 Since 2015, he has also been the chair of the Council of the Inspectors General on Integrity and Efficiency (CIGIE), an organization consisting of all 73 federal Inspectors General.
+The New York Times reported he was not among at least twelve inspectors general fired by President Donald Trump four days into his second term.

 Review on FBI and DOJ actions in the 2016 election

 Horowitz announced in January 2017 that the Inspector General's office would examine evidence related to "allegations of misconduct" regarding FBI Director James B. Comey's handling of the investigation into Hillary Clinton's email practices and whether Justice Department employees leaked information improperly during the run-up to the 2016 United States presidential election.
 In June 2018, Horowitz released his report, concluding that Peter Strzok and other FBI employees "brought discredit to themselves" and to the agency.
 He found that Comey indulged in ad hoc decision making and did not follow FBI procedures, but did not find that he was motivated by any political bias.